gristlabs/grist-static/README.md

 # grist-static: Grist on static sites without embeds

-This is an experimental way to view and interact with `.grist` files (Grist spreadsheets) on regular websites, with no special back-end support needed.
+This is a way to view and interact with `.grist` files (Grist spreadsheets) on regular websites, with no special back-end support needed.
 The idea here is that it would be great for making reports if we could put spreadsheets on a website like we do PDFs, with nice formatting